 What are the symptoms of pleurisy?

-What are the causes of pleurisy?
+What causes pleurisy?

-Pneumothorax or air between the two pleura
+Air between the pleura (pneumothorax)

 How is pleurisy diagnosed?

-Imaging tests, such as chest X-ray, CT scan, or ultrasound
+Imaging tests such as chest X-ray, CT scan, or ultrasound

 How is pleurisy treated?